Canucks’ fan favourite, Gino Odjick, dies at 52 - Campbell River Mirror

 In 2014, Odjick was diagnosed with Amyloidosis — a disease he says attacked his organs and his heart.

 The former enforcer had 64 goals and 73 assists in 605 NHL games.
-Odjick was a key member of the 1994 Canucks Stanley Cup finalist team, playing 10 games in the playoffs for the team that lost a physical seven-game series to the Boston Bruins.
+Odjick was a key member of the 1994 Canucks Stanley Cup finalist team, playing 10 games in the playoffs for the team that lost a physical seven-game series to the New York Rangers.

 Odjick also did a lot of community work.